euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md

 in the application, for example.
 The following snippets illustrate how that could be coded, in the onCreate method.

+The UEM resources can contain multiple branding images, of different sizes.
+DefaultBrandingManager will select the most suitable image resource based on the display characteristics of the device.
+Also, if a width and height are specified and the most suitable resource is too big, DefaultBrandingManager will scale it down to fit within the specified dimensions and preserve aspect ratio.

 Java:

+    // With specified width and height.
     BrandingManager.getInstance(this).getDefaultBrandingManager().brandLoadingScreenLogo( bitmap -> {
         ((ImageView)findViewById(R.id.imageViewEnterpriseLogo)).setImageBitmap(bitmap);
+    }, width, height);

+    // Without specified width and height.
+    BrandingManager.getInstance(this).getDefaultBrandingManager().brandLoadingScreenLogo( bitmap -> {
+        ((ImageView)findViewById(R.id.imageViewEnterpriseLogo)).setImageBitmap(bitmap);
     });

 Kotlin:

+    // With specified width and height.
+     BrandingManager.getInstance(this).defaultBrandingManager.brandLoadingScreenLogo({
+            findViewById<ImageView>(R.id.imageViewEnterpriseLogo).setImageBitmap(it)
+     }, width, height)

+    // Without specified width and height.
     BrandingManager.getInstance(this).defaultBrandingManager.brandLoadingScreenLogo {
         findViewById<ImageView>(R.id.imageViewEnterpriseLogo).setImageBitmap(it)
     }